 Dimensions (LxWxH): 16.25 x 13.5 x 9 inches | Cooking Area: 115 square inches | Weight: 15.4 pounds

 Best for the Beginner: Char-Broil TRU-Infrared Kettleman Charcoal Grill

-What We Like: Solid and lasting quality, heats evenly
+What We Love: Solid and lasting quality, heats evenly

-What We Don't Like: Grate can be hard to clean
+What We Don't Love: Grate can be hard to clean

 The Char-Broil version of a kettle charcoal grill was the first charcoal grill I ever personally had, and I used it with much success for years and years.
 Its infrared technology reduces flare-ups, which is good for starter cooks; it also retains heat nicely in the grill.

 With a 22.5-inch diameter, this Char-Broil grill offers 360 square inches of cooking space, enough for 16 burgers, 10 chicken breasts, or eight steaks at once.
 The porcelain-coated cooking grate is known for not letting food drop through onto your charcoal.
 And a large air damper system makes controlling the temperature very easy.

 The grill also features a hinged lid for easy access to cooking food without having to place a hot lid on the ground and a large ashtray for simple cleanup.
 It comes with a 2-year warranty, with a 10-year warranty on the lid and firebox.

 Dimensions (LxWxH): 26 x 26 x 29 inches | Cooking Area: 360 square inches | Weight: 36 pounds